stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

-Each enumeration constant is a map entry comprising the constant name and value:
+Each enumeration constant is a map entry comprising the name and value:

 ```java
 private static Entry<String, Long> map(CPPASTEnumerator entry) {